sockeqwe/website-old/_posts/2016-04-26-java-mixins.md

 class MilitaryHouseboat implements House, Ship, Airport { ... }
 ```

 I guess you get the point.
-With java 8 and interfaces default methods we can use Mixins instead of inheritance. kotlin also offers Mixins by interfaces with default methods:
+With Java 8 and default methods for interfaces we can use Mixins instead of inheritance. kotlin also offers Mixins via interfaces with default methods:

 ```scala
 interface Ship {